DNA Doe Project: Dana Dodd, aka "Lavender Doe"

 On October 29, 2006, the badly burned body of a female aged 17 to 25 was discovered in Kilgore, Texas.
-The victim's cause of death remained undetermined, yet the manner of death was ruled a homicide due to the body having been set on fire deliberately and the victim had been raped.
+The victim's cause of death remained undetermined, yet the manner of death was ruled a homicide due to the body having been set on fire deliberately and the victim having been raped.

 The DDP took the case in 2018.
 In January, the organization announced a tentative identification in the case, which would not be released until the suspect's trial concluded.
 Despite this, Dodd's identity was released on February 11, 2019.
 She was 21 and last seen in Jacksonville, Florida.
 Joseph Wayne Burnette, a long-term person of interest in the case, confessed to the murder in August 2018, leading him to be charged with her death (and that of another woman, 28-year-old Felisha Pearson).